Permafrost/TundraTN/README.md

     * `logMsg` is an optional message describing the processing of the queue.
       This output variable is not used by this service.

+* #### tundra.tn.queue:suspend

+  Suspends the delivery of documents in the given Trading Networks queue.
+New documents can be added to the queue, but no documents will be delivered by the queue.

+  Queues can be suspended to minimise delivery errors when the receiver is temporarily unable to receive documents.

+  * Inputs:
+    * `$queue` is the name of the queue to be suspended.

 * #### tundra.tn.queue:translate